GitHuBBBBert/flipper-zero-bw16-r4tkn/README.md

      - While holding BOOT, **press and release RESET**.
      - Release the BOOT button.
      - The BW16 is now in **flash mode**.
-   - Now click the `Download` button to flash the firmware.
+   - Now click the `Run Upload` button to flash the firmware.

 ### 🛠 Step-by-Step Instructions for Flipper Zero